-Procedures of analysis of mtDNA polymorphism using polymerase chain reaction (PCR) was initiated for the cutthroat trout in October of 1996.
+Analysis of mtDNA polymorphism using polymerase chain reaction (PCR) was completed for the cutthroat trout in October of 1997.
 We used muscle samples from eight samples from eight sites in Prince William Sound for this screening.
-We extracted DNA with the cell lysis method as reported by Olson (1996).
+We extracted DNA with the cell lysis method as reported by Olson (1996) and for some samples with phenol-chloroform.
 Three segments of mtDNA- NADH dehydrogenase-1 (ND-1), ND-2 and D-loop- were amplified.
-Nine restriction enzymes were used to digest ND-1 following the methods of Cronin et al. (1993).
+Amplified DNA was digested with sixteen restriction enzymes (Table 3) following the methods of Cronin et al. (1993).
+The same protocol and restriction enzymes were used for a subsample of 94 Dolly Varden from 10 sites.

-The development of microsatellite protocol was initiated in July 1996.
+Development of microsatellite protocol was initiated in July 1996.
 Selection of primer pairs for microsatellite analysis was based on Wenberg's (1996) work with coastal cutthroat trout and steelhead.
-Primer pairs were synthesized and labeled with three specific fluorescent tags, which allows for more than one primer pairs to be separated on a gel at a time.
+Primer pairs were synthesized and labeled with three specific fluorescent tags, which allows for more than one primer pair to be separated on a gel at a time.
 We amplified DNA from cutthroat trout using PCR with the primer pairs that follow: Sfo8, Omy77, Ssa85, Oneμ11, Oneμ14, Ots1, Oneμ2, Omy325, Ssa14.
 PCR products from these primer sets were separated on a denatured polyacrylamide gel using a Perkin Elmer Applied Biosystems, Inc. (ABI) 377 automated sequencer and analyzed using ABI GeneScan 672, anlysis software, version 2.0.2.
-Protocol development consisted of optimizing the parameters for PCR conditions for microsatellites.
-These included, but were not restricted to optimizing cycle parameters of temperature and time, MgCl concentrations, and primer concentrations.
+A subsample of 95 coastal cutthroat trout was screened with nine microsatellite loci.
+Peak height and base pair size was determined with genotyper 2.1 software.
+Analysis of four of these loci is presented in Figure 2.

 Microsatellite analysis has been initiated for Dolly Varden using the same primer pairs and methods as those listed above.
-Other primer pairs will screened in the future.